Environmental Consulting Services

 NarrativeAt 9:30 a.m. on January 15, 2018, an employee was taking asbestos samples in debris from the an old building.
 The employee stepped backwards, tripped, and fell through a skylight in the southeast portion of the roof.
 The employee fell approximately 30 feet to the concrete floor.
 The employees injuries consisted of a torn aorta, facial bone fractures, and a pelvic fracture.
 The employee was hospitalized.

-OSHA investigators arrived in Encinitas, CA on Tuesday, October 3rd 2017 and began an accident investigation at Kp Environmental, Inc..
+On Tuesday, October 3rd 2017 OSHA reps took a report of a serious accident in Encinitas, CA at Kp Environmental, Inc..
 A 33 year old Laborer had been injured when the employee suffered a potential industrial illness (valley feve

 OSHA ID102957.015